Raffaello/bros/README.md

 The kernel is a 32 bit executable and therefore need at least a `80386` CPU running in protected mode.

+At its very entry point, it performs some validation checks, it has been loaded correctly from the bootloader and retrieving some information passed by the bootloader at some given memory location.

+ It will also perform the re-initialization of protected memory and interrupts as a per Intel specs, also setting up the `PIC` and the `PIT`.

 **NOTE:**

-The same thing could have been done similarly for the bootloader (2nd stage), the boot sector loads the bootloader, but i prefered to exploit the FAT filesystem using few extra reserved sectors, instead to store the extra bootloader code as a file.
+The same thing of "storing the file on the filesystem (FAT12)" could have been done similarly for the bootloader (2nd stage), the boot sector loads the bootloader, but i prefered to exploit the FAT filesystem using few extra reserved sectors, instead to store the extra bootloader code as a file.

 ## Memory Mapping